World leaders welcome US President Joe Biden's inauguration | DW | 21.01.2021

 World leaders have welcomed the new administration of US President Joe Biden, marking an end to the presidency of Donald Trump, who had largely rejected multilateral cooperation on global issues.

-Biden signed a dozen of executive orders on his first day in the Oval Office, including one that saw the US rejoin the international Paris climate accord and the World Health Organization, from which the former president had withdrawn US membership.
+Biden signed over a dozen of executive orders on his first day in the Oval Office, including ones that saw the US rejoin the international Paris climate accord and the World Health Organization, from which the former president had withdrawn US membership.

 The new administration has expressed urgency about reversing many of Trump's policies on domestic and foreign issues.